We are now accepting applications for Winter 2025.

 #6285: Peterborough Youth Services (PYS) Family Program Evaluation

-Over the past 3 years of the Peterborough Youth Services (PYS) Child Youth Mental Health (CYMH) programs, services and processes have undergone comprehensive reviews resulting in the introduction of new services and interventions, greater clarity of language and process definitions, program/service descriptions, service referral screeners and communication tools such as brochures and web-based media.
-PYS is now at the point of needing to implement program and outcome evaluation processes to ensure and maintain quality service and desired outcomes.
+PYS is needing to implement program and outcome evaluation processes to ensure and maintain quality service and desired outcomes.
 A program requiring an evaluation is the Intensive Support and Supervision Program (ISSP).
-The ISSP program provides the youth justice system with an alternative to custody program and enhances community safety.
-Young persons who have been identified with serious mental health concerns are offered participation in effective rehabilitative services in the ISSP.
+The ISSP program provides the youth justice system with an alternative to custody program for young persons who have been identified with serious mental health concerns and/or intellectual disabilities, which were a factor in their offending behaviour.
+Youth are offered participation in effective rehabilitative services in the ISSP which assist the young person and family to achieve and maintain an optimal level of functioning, including counselling, vocational, social and educational supports, service coordination and advocacy.

 Sustainable Development Goals(s):